|VISA NEWS |

 "traveled to or been present in Iran, Iraq, Sudan, or Syria on or after March 1, 2011 (with limited exceptions for travel for diplomatic or military purposes in the service of a VWP country)," or are also nationals of any of the countries listed above, are no longer eligible for the Visa Waiver Program.
 The IVO recommends that these nationals apply for a visa.U.S. and China Visa Reciprocity

-As of November 12, 2014, the United States and the People’s Republic of China will reciprocally increase the validity of short-term business and tourist visas and student and exchange visas issued to each other’s citizens.
-Chinese applicants who qualify for a B-category nonimmigrant visa (NIV) may now be issued multiple-entry visas for up to 10 years for business and tourist travel.
+The United States and the People’s Republic of China have reciprocally increased the validity of short-term business and tourist visas and student and exchange visas issued to each other’s citizens.
+Chinese applicants who qualify for a B-category nonimmigrant visa (NIV) may be issued multiple-entry visas for up to 10 years for business and tourist travel.
 Chinese students and exchange visitors and their dependents who qualify for F, M, or J-category visas are now eligible for multiple-entry visas valid for up to five years or the length of their program.
 While Chinese visa applicants may apply for these extended validity lengths and multi-entry visas, the validity length and number of entries will be determined by the U.S. consulate.
 For more information, please consult the U.S. Department of State’s website

 .
 U.S. Visa Processing in Canada for Non-Canadian Residents